 Listen/Download the Audio

-Today, bi izznillaahi ta’ala and to describing the cure or the remedy for the illness which is “al-khawru ba’dil kawru” or decrease after increase, the changing of the condition of a person from eemaan to Kufr or from taqwa and righteousness to evil-doing and misbehaving regarding the orders of Allaah; or from guidance to going astray.
+Today, bi iznillaahi ta’ala and to describing the cure or the remedy for the illness which is “decrease after increase”, the changing of the condition of a person from eemaan to Kufr or from taqwa and righteousness to evil-doing and misbehaving regarding the orders of Allaah; or from guidance to going astray.
 This is upon levels.
-So if an individual was upon Istiqaama and was upon righteousness and then they go back upon their heels, then one fears for that individual ‘sooh al khaatimah’ — an evil or bad ending.
+So if an individual was upon Istiqaama and was upon righteousness and then they go back upon their heels, then one fears for that individual ‘soo al khaatimah‘ (evil or bad ending).
 This was from the characteristics of the salaf that they would fear a bad ending so therefore they would watch their actions and their behavior.
 What are some of the reasons behind this matter of backing up after having been steadfast?
-Of getting misguidance after having guidance? of going astray after one was upon the straight way? of becoming someone who is easy for the individual to commit sins when prior to this it was a hard and very rare or at least a difficult issue for that individual to fall into sin.
+Or getting misguidance after having guidance? or going astray after one was upon the straight way? or becoming someone who is easy for the individual to commit sins when prior to this it was a hard and very rare or at least a difficult issue for that individual to fall into sin.

-Many other reasons that this take place is “Ittiaa’ad”- staying away or being faraway from “Arqatus saalihah” – from righteous companions; “Wa majaaris al ilm”- from the cities of knowledge; “wal inshighaal fiddunya”- and being busy with the Dunya – the material world; “Wa tawlil amal”- a long or wide and expensive hope; ‘warti kaabil muharramaat’ – falling into that and embarking upon that which is Haraam.
-So if eemaan because of that becomes weak, you find that the condition of that individual who has that weak eemaan would change.
-From being someone upright, from being someone righteous to being someone astray, and being someone corrupt, and being someone who is going in the incorrect way.
+Many other reasons that this take place is – staying away or being faraway from the righteous companions and from the sittings of knowledge; and being busy with the dunya (the material world), a long or wide and expensive hope; falling into that and embarking upon that which is haraam.
+So if eemaan because of that becomes weak, you find that the condition of that individual who has that weak eemaan would change – from being someone upright, from being someone righteous to being someone astray, and being someone corrupt, and being someone who is going in the incorrect way.

-And to reflect another remedy for weakness of eemaan is to reflect upon the Qura’an, reflect upon the meaning of the Qura’an, contemplate the meaning of the Qura’an – ‘wal khawf minallaah’- and to fear Allaah tabarak wa ta’ala.
+Another remedy for weakness of eemaan is to reflect upon the Qura’an, reflect upon the meaning of the Qura’an, contemplate the meaning of the Qura’an and to fear Allaah tabarak wa ta’ala.
 Fearing Allaah tabarak wa ta’ala which is – those who know Allaah fear him the most.

-“Wat-Tawbah minazzunoob” another means of getting away from the illness of weakness of eemaan is making tawbah – returning back to Allaah tabarak wa ta’ala, repenting to Allaah tabarak wa ta’ala, asking Allaah tabarak wa ta’ala for forgiveness, asking Allaah tabarak wa ta’ala to forgive ‘tawbah’ from zunoob wal Ma’aasi – from sins and ill behaviour and disobedience to Allaah tabarak wa ta’ala and ‘wal Khawf min sooril Khaathima” – the fearing of an evil end and to think about death.
 Yes, to think about death and the Hereafter.
 Reflection of death changes one’s whole world.
 Reflection of death takes something that seems difficult and makes it easy.
 Reflection of death makes one watch one’s talk, watch one’s hands, watch one’s step and watch one’s movement and behavior when one reflects upon death.
 That death would come to each and every one of us, there is no doubt about that — that one day the soul is going to reach the throat and the blood is going to run cold and the heart is going to stop beating and the light that is in the eyes that gives us the ability to have sight is going to be removed and that there is nothing that we can do and when that time approaches and when it happens there is no delay in it, we can’t say, ‘wait a minute, give me time to say something to my family, give me a moment to straighten up my affairs.’
-Know, that once the process starts it ends with us, the soul being removed from our body and the occurrence therefore of that is death.
+Know that once the process starts it ends with us, the soul being removed from our body and the occurrence therefore of that is death.

 Another reason why people fall into unrighteousness after they were righteous, weak eemaan after having strong eemaan, misguidance after having being guided is ‘al Ittiaad’ – being far removed from the atmosphere of eeman.
 One has to make oneself in ‘al-ajwa’ah’ or ‘al jawil al eemaani’ – the atmosphere, the environment of eemaan.
 One has to make oneself be in an environment of eemaan.
 Those who are faraway from the environment of eemaan, from ‘Majaaris al ilm’ – sitting to get knowledge, ‘wal masjid’- coming to the Masjid, ‘wal Qura’an’ – reciting Qura’an, sitting and reciting Qura’an and good companionship or righteous companionship, were good example; ‘Al-Qudwa’ – righteous examples for individuals, that one can see who are striving for the Hereafter and striving to be righteous; ‘Wa Qiyaamul layl’ – making Salaah at night, ‘Wal Adhkaar’ – remembrance of Allaah and other than that when people remove themselves from the environment of eemaan it leads to backing up, it leads to going upon one’s heels, falling back upon one’s heels, it leads to an individual going in the wrong direction and turning away from what is right.
 So when a person, Muslim Man, woman or child is removed from righteous brothers or righteous companions or righteous sisters for sisters for a very long period of time for instance traveling or because of their job or something of this nature, they lose the environment of eemaan.
 And when they lose the environment of eemaan it weakens them.
 It weakens them and when they are weakened they turn away from that in which they were on or they become weak in their sticking – to what they used to stick to of Deen and if this is not caught by the person it can be a matter or a means of destruction for that individual.